Richy-boy/pas-key/README.md

 # pas-key
-A simple Linux password generator tool with readable output - by EgoClavis Labs **by EgoClavis Labs** | Version 1.0 (2025)
+A simple Linux password generator tool with readable output - **by EgoClavis Labs** | Version 1.0 (2025)

 ## Features